-The bulk of the war memorials for the Roath parish are housed in neighboring St Edwards church on Blenheim Road.
+The bulk of the war memorials for the Roath parish are housed in neighbouring St Edwards church on Blenheim Road.
 The tower in St Margaret’s Church is however a dedicated war memorial in itself.
 The roll of honour has been carved into a pillar of the tower that was completed after the Great War.
 It dates from 1926.

 The inscription on the pillar reads:

 who fell in the Great War